jakewvincent/mkdnflow.nvim/README.md

 ### ❗ Caveats/warnings

-* All functionality of the plugin should now work on all operating systems, including Windows!
+All functionality of the plugin should now work on all operating systems, including Windows!
 However, since I don't use Windows on my daily driver, there may be edge cases that cause trouble.
 Please file an issue if anything comes up.

+## 🏁 Starting a notebook

+As long as you successfully installed Mkdnflow, you don't need to do anything special to start using the plugin.
+All of the plugin's features will be enabled for any markdown file (or for any filetype you specify under the `filetypes` config key).
+If you would like to start a notebook (AKA "wiki"), first create a directory for it.
+If you're using Neovim in the terminal, simply enter `nvim index.md` and start writing.
+I would suggest using `index.md` as your landing page/table of contents that contains links to all other notes in your notebook.
+If you use such a landing page, try setting `perspective.priority` in your Mkdnflow config to `'root'` and your `perspective.root_tell` 'index.md'` so that Mkdnflow can identify your notebook's root directory.

 ## ⚙️ Configuration